-Development of the site for residential purposes is considered viable, taking into consideration the various policy requirements in relation to matters such as affordable housing provision and CIL contributions.
-Further evidence on viability can be provided on a strictly private and confidential basis, should this be deemed necessary at the appropriate time in the planning process.
+Development of the site for residential purposes is considered viable, taking into consideration the various known policy requirements in relation to matters such as affordable housing provision and CIL contributions.
+Should it be required, further evidence on viability can be provided at the appropriate time in the planning process as necessary, in accordance with the NPPF and associated Planning Policy Guidance on Viability (24 July 2018).